Inflammatory Breast Cancer

-- Hormone therapy: If a woman’s biopsy samples show that her cancer cells contain hormone receptors, hormone therapy is another treatment option.
-For example, breast cancer cells that have estrogen receptors depend on the female hormone estrogen to promote their growth.
+- Hormone therapy: If the cells of a woman’s inflammatory breast cancer contain hormone receptors, hormone therapy is another treatment option.
 Drugs such as tamoxifen, which prevent estrogen from binding to its receptor, and aromatase inhibitors such as letrozole, which block the body’s ability to make estrogen, can cause estrogen-dependent cancer cells to stop growing and die.

 - Surgery: The standard surgery for inflammatory breast cancer is a modified radical mastectomy.
 This surgery involves removal of the entire affected breast and most or all of the lymph nodes under the adjacent arm.
 Often, the lining over the underlying chest muscles is also removed, but the chest muscles are preserved.
 Sometimes, however, the smaller chest muscle (pectoralis minor) may be removed, too.

-- Radiation therapy: Post-mastectomy radiation therapy to the chest wall under the breast that was removed is a standard part of multi-modal therapy for inflammatory breast cancer.
+- Radiation therapy: Post-mastectomy radiation therapy to the chest wall under the breast that was removed is a standard part of multimodal therapy for inflammatory breast cancer.
 If a woman received trastuzumab before surgery, she may continue to receive it during postoperative radiation therapy.
-Breast reconstruction can be performed in women with inflammatory breast cancer.
-However, because of the importance of radiation therapy in treating this disease, experts generally recommend delayed reconstruction.
+Breast reconstruction can be performed in women with inflammatory breast cancer, but, due to the importance of radiation therapy in treating this disease, experts generally recommend delayed reconstruction.

 - Adjuvant therapy: Adjuvant systemic therapy may be given after surgery to reduce the chance of cancer recurrence.
-This therapy may include additional chemotherapy, antihormonal therapy, targeted therapy (such as trastuzumab), or some combination of these treatments.
+This therapy may include additional chemotherapy, hormone therapy, targeted therapy (such as trastuzumab), or some combination of these treatments.

 What is the prognosis of patients with inflammatory breast cancer?